ViolaPanigada/FinWhaleMovs_Med2Atlantic/README.md

 ## License
 © 2026 Duke University and collaborators.
 Distributed for academic and non-commercial use under a MIT License.
+See [`LICENSE`](LICENSE) for details.

 ------------------------------------------------------------------------